November 17, 2022

 This is the fifth in a series of blog posts addressing a report by Diego Escobari and Gary Hoover covering the 2019 presidential election in Bolivia.
 Their conclusions do not hold up to scrutiny, as we observe in our report Nickels Before Dimes.
 Here, we expand upon various claims and conclusions that Escobari and Hoover make in their paper.
-Links to past posts: part one, part two, part three, part four, part six and part seven.
+Links to other posts: part one, part two, part three, part four, part six, part seven, part eight, and part nine.

 In the previous post, we observed the unusual attention drawn to the interruption of the preliminary count.
 Again, the TREP was not official; its results were never intended to determine the outcome of the election.
 The TREP was not even necessary, and there has been no preliminary count since 2019.

 Originally, the TSE planned to stop publishing TREP results at “8pm on election day with about 80 per cent of results.”
 It was the European Union Election Expert Mission (EEM) that pressured the TSE to agree to a second reporting “at midnight with around 90 percent of the results.”
 The EEM’s reasoning was that “if the results were close, 80 percent is insufficient to give an accurate picture and could be misleading.”

 Clearly, the EEM understood the potential problem of counting nickels before dimes.

 Again, the TSE did present preliminary results with more than 80 percent of polling stations included, but stopped the TREP shortly thereafter — clearly unnerved by the “maximum alert” from EHC (see the previous post).